The 'Walkway to the Sea' and Public Art around Hyannis:

 New Classics Company

-The New Classics Company is a live theatre production company established in the summer of 2013 by Brett Burkhardt, Matt Kohler, and Justin Jay Gray as a way to produce The Complete Works of William Shakespeare (Abridged).
+The New Classics Company is a live theatre production company established in the summer of 2013.
 Since that time they have become a staple in the Hyannis Community, bringing to light full-length plays, movie screenings, improv comedy shows and workshops, stage readings, and many other free events.

 The New Classics Company takes up residence in the Guyer Barn each Spring , Summer and Fall for special programming.
 In fact, each Friday night, head to the Guyer Barn for Improv night.
 Check out their website for schedule.